Greater Madison MPO

 • Safe routes to school program activities (non-infrastructure).

-The WisDOT TA program application is available here; projects in the Madison urban area need to submit the Greater Madison MPO Supplemental Application for STBG TA Program Projects as well as the WisDOT TA program application.
-Note that although the WisDOT application instructions for 2023-2026 states that it is for rural areas and that communities within MPO boundaries are not eligible to apply, this only applies to the STARS program.
-Communities within MPO boundaries are eligible to apply for funding this cycle.
+The WisDOT TA program application and program guide are available here; projects in the Madison urban area need to submit the Greater Madison MPO Supplemental Application for STBG TA Program Projects as well as the WisDOT TA program application.
 Prior to completing the applications, interested parties should review the Policies and Scoring Criteria for STBG Transportation Alternatives Set Aside Program Projects.